 Another unique World Series ending took place one year later in 1927, when the “Murderers’ Row” Yankees finished off a four-game sweep of the Pirates on a wild pitch by Johnny Miljus to score Hall of Famer Earle Combs from third with the winning run.
 Another Hall of Famer, Tony Lazzeri, was at the plate ready to be the hero when Miljus heaved one to the backstop.
 No other World Series has ended on a wild pitch.
 That’s also the only time in 27 tries that the Yankees have clinched a championship with a walkoff World Series victory.

-On the mound, there have been 19 Hall of Fame pitchers who have thrown the final pitch of the season.
-Only one has done it in a loss: Christy Mathewson, who served up a game-winning sacrifice fly to the Red Sox’s Larry Gardner in Game 8 of the 1912 World Series.
+On the mound, there have been 20 Hall of Fame pitchers who have thrown the final pitch of the season.
+Only two have done it in a loss: Rivera in 2001 and Christy Mathewson, who served up a game-winning sacrifice fly to the Red Sox’s Larry Gardner in the 1912 World Series.

 Mathewson also recorded the final out of the 1905 World Series, a groundout to short by Philadelphia’s Lave Cross, to complete his record-setting third consecutive shutout against the A’s.
 He is one of a handful of pitchers to be on the mound for multiple World Series endings, a group that includes three Hall of Famers: Sandy Koufax (1963, ’65), Bob Gibson (1964, ’67), and Rollie Fingers (1972, ’74), along with Johnny Murphy (1936, ’39), Joe Page (1947, ’49), Bob Kuzava (1951, ’52), Ralph Terry (1960, ’62), and Will McEnaney (1975, ’76).